SigmaGmbH/swisstronik-chain/readme.md

 ```sh
 make build-docker-local
 ```
-This will create an image with the name `swisstronik`.
+This will create an image with the name `swisstronik` and `latest` version tag.
 Now it is possible to run the `swisstronikd` binary in the container, e.g. checking stored keys:
 ```sh
 docker run -it --rm swisstronik swisstronikd keys list